kameshky/Algorithm/README.md

 # Practice Python

-Starting my python practice as a aim to clear an interview for big it company
+Comeback refrence guide to my code and learning.
+Starting my python practice as a aim to clear an interview for core IT Company.